shingo-ohki/webcamoid_wiki/Raw-build-and-install.md

 ### Disable features ###

+Webcamoid has a modular design, if you disable some feature during build you can build it later without rebuilding the entire project again, just building the required submodule.

 - **NOALSA=1**: Disable ALSA support at build
 - **NOAVFOUNDATION=1**: Disable AVFoundation support at build
 - **NOCOREAUDIO=1**: Disable CoreAudio support at build